It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

 Many of them grew up with digital platforms—and perhaps more importantly, these generations are more likely than older workers to prioritize flexibility and work-life balance.
 Job security and health benefits would be nice, sure—but some workers in these age groups put more value on the opportunity to work when, where, and how they want.

-It’s clear the days of working at an employer for 40 years before retiring with a proverbial gold watch are long gone; taking project-based work on one’s own terms can give gig workers a sense of entrepreneurship and some control.
+It’s clear the days of working for an employer for 40 years before retiring with a proverbial gold watch are long gone; project-based work has hit the forefront providing work on one’s own terms with a sense of entrepreneurship and control.

-As the gig economy continues to grow, so do its effects on its workers, companies, and the economy—as well as the debate around the concept as a whole.
+As the gig economy continues to grow, so do its effects on its workers, companies, and the economy—as well as the debate around the concept.

 Some experts predict freelancers will comprise 50% of the workforce by 2030.